-Define the level-controlled error-contaminated data $\bX_{t} = \bX_{0} + \bbSig^{\frac{1}{2}}\bW_{t}$, and denote its distribution and density by $P_{\bX_{t}}$ and $p_{t}$, respectively, where $\bW_{t}\in\bbR^{d}$ is the standard Brownian motion. $\bX_{t}$ may not have actual meaning in the real world and we do not require that there is some Brownian motion which connects the error-free and error-contaminated observation, The level-controlled error-contaminated data is just of conceptional importance to understand the diffusion model.
+Moreover, we define the level-controlled error-contaminated data $\bX_{t} = \bX_{0} + \bbSig^{\frac{1}{2}}\bW_{t}$, and denote its distribution and density by $P_{\bX_{t}}$ and $p_{t}$, respectively, where $\bW_{t}\in\bbR^{d}$ is the standard Brownian motion.
+Note that $\bX_{t}$ need not have a direct real-world interpretation, and we do not require an actual Brownian motion connecting the error-free and error-contaminated observations.
+The level-controlled error-contaminated data are introduced only as a conceptual device for understanding the diffusion model.

-\paragraph{Preliminaries to Diffusion Model.} The diffusion model was firstly proposed in \citep{sohl2015deep} as a technique of data generation in the AI community.
-Theoretically, the technique is an application of multi-step variational auto-encoder \citep{kingma2013auto} and Langevin dynamics sampling \citep{hyvarinen2005estimation,vincent2011connection,chewi2023log}.
-Recently, with the development of deep learning, \citet{ho2020denoising} and \citet{song2020score} rebuild this technique, and successfully apply it to high-resolution image generation tasks.
-In this paper, the framework of diffusion model is built upon the continuous-time SDE \citep{oksendal2013stochastic} as in \citep{song2020denoising}.
-That says, for diffusion process $\bX_{t}\in\bbR^{d}$ ($t\in[0, 1]$) satisfies
+\paragraph{Preliminaries to Diffusion Model.} The diffusion model was first proposed in \citep{sohl2015deep} as a data generation technique in the AI community.
+Theoretically, the technique is related to multi-step variational auto-encoders \citep{kingma2013auto} and Langevin dynamics sampling \citep{hyvarinen2005estimation,vincent2011connection,chewi2023log}.
+Recently, with the rapid development of deep learning, \citet{ho2020denoising} and \citet{song2020score} revisited this technique and successfully applied it to high-resolution image generation tasks.
+In this paper, the diffusion model framework is built upon continuous-time SDEs \citep{oksendal2013stochastic} as in \citep{song2020denoising}.
+That is, the diffusion process $\bX_{t}\in\bbR^{d}$ ($t\in[0, 1]$) satisfies